gpozzi/sql-projects/managing-big-data-with-sql/dognition/README.md

 - All information that could be used to identify specific users has been removed.
 - More details about the Dognition data collection method can be found at: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0135176 (Stewart, Laughlin, et al. “Citizen science as a new tool in dog cognition research.”
 PloS One 10.9 (2015): e0135176.)

+### Platform

+All queries were executed in **jupyter notebook** platform, hence the *%%sql* statement before all queries in sql files into this notebook

 ### Data description

 Dataset has been provided by [Dognition](https://www.dognition.com/), it contains **46 attributes**, which are: